hbp-unibi/cypress/README.md

 In order to run network simulations you also need to install a PyNN simulator backend, for example NEST.
 See http://www.nest-simulator.org/ for information on how to install NEST.

-Note that for now building is only tested on Fedora 23.
+Note that for now building is only tested on Fedora 23 and Debian 8.
 Patches for other Linux distributions and other platforms are highly welcome.

 Once the above requirements are fulfilled, simply run
 ```bash